jameoco/Project-1/README.md

 Machines within the network can only be accessed by the Jumpbox.
 - the jumpbox public ip was used.
 13.82.29.87
 ​
-A summary of the access policies in place can be found in the table below.
+A summary of the access policies in place can be found in the table below.<br>
--

 | Name     | Publicly Accessible | Allowed IP Addresses |
 |----------|---------------------|----------------------|
 | Jump Box | Yes                 | 73.229.20.24         |